 Is chronic myocarditis associated with other diseases?

-A: Non-infectious causes of myocarditis are uncommon, and include myocarditis associated with connective tissue disease such as systemic lupus erythematosis or rheunmatoid arthritis.
+A: Non-infectious causes of myocarditis are uncommon, and include myocarditis associated with connective tissue diseases such as systemic lupus erythematosus or rheumatoid arthritis.
 Myocarditis can also develop in patients who have rare primary disorders of immune regulation.

 Is “chronic myocarditis” an autoimmune disease?